 Ensure you drink adequate amounts of clear fluid such as water.

-Most stones are small and come out on their own in the urine.
+Most stones are small and come out by themselves in the urine.
 You can check for stones by urinating through a piece of stocking.
 If you do catch a stone, keep it in a clean jar so your doctor can find out what it is made from.

 A larger stone might need to be removed by a surgeon, who can use ultrasound to break it up, or an operation to remove it.